davestewart/nuxt-areas/README.md

 If Areas detects `components` , `layouts`, `pages`, or `store`  folders within `app` it will reconfigure Nuxt using the [options.dir](https://nuxtjs.org/docs/configuration-glossary/configuration-dir) configuration.

-To test this out, move these folders under `areas/app`, restart the server, and observe everything working as it was before.
+To try this out, move these folders under `areas/app`, restart the server, and observe everything working as it was before.

 ## Configuration